Expert medical and surgical care in Thailand

 Radiotherapy has a strong safety record across decades of clinical use.
 Side effects are mostly localised to the treated area and resolve after the course is completed.

-• Fatigue that builds progressively during treatment
+• Fatigue that builds progressively during treatment2

 • Site-specific inflammation (mucositis, oesophagitis, or enteritis)